 3. Go camping!

-If mom is the kind of gal who enjoys time outdoors there’s no better way to spend quality time with the entire family than pitching a few tents and roasting some marshmallows around the fire.
-It lets mom get away from the house so that she doesn’t feel the need to clean or cook and it’s the perfect way to spend time bonding as a family.
-Make sure mom is the one to sit back and relax while the rest of the gang prepares all the camping goodies like food and tools.
+If mom is the kind of gal who enjoys time outdoors, there’s no better way to spend quality time with the entire family than pitching a few tents and roasting some marshmallows around the fire.
+It lets mom get away from the house so she doesn’t feel the need to clean or cook and it’s the perfect way to spend time bonding as a family.
+Make sure mom is the one to sit back and relax while the rest of the family prepares all the camping goodies like food and tools.
 Invite another family to join the fun to make it a social event (just ask mom for her preference first).

 It’s simple and oh so traditional.
 Let mom sleep in while you make some of her favorites.
 Need some ideas?
 Try one of these recipes.